JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 fig
 ```

-Here we see that a transition is correctly forecasted for the double-fold system, whereas none is predicted for the linear system.
-Note that you can abitrarily extend the vector that specifies which indicators should be computed - either with functions implemented in `TransitionIndicators.jl` and listed [here](@ref indicator_functions), or with user-defined functions that respect the vector-input/scalar-ouput structure assumed.
-The same holds for the evolution and significance metrics.
+!!! warning "Thresholding significance"

-!!! info "Detrending in Julia"
+    Although thresholding the output of a significance computation might be hard to avoid in some applications, we recommend to rather look at the significance time series, as they provide richer, non-binary information.

-    Detrending can be performed in many ways and therefore remains an external step of `TransitionIndicators.jl`.
-A wide range of `Julia` packages exists to perform smoothing such as [`Loess.jl`](https://github.com/JuliaStats/Loess.jl), [`DSP.jl`](https://docs.juliadsp.org/latest/contents/) or [`RollingFunctions.jl`](https://jeffreysarnoff.github.io/RollingFunctions.jl/dev/).
-The detrending step then simply consists of subtracting the smoothed signal from the original one.
+Here we see that a transition is correctly forecasted for the double-well system, whereas none is predicted for the linear system.

 ## API